aiokitchen/aiomisc/docs/source/index.rst

 -----------

 This section will cover how this library creates and uses the event loop and creates services.
-Of course, you can't write about everything here, but you can read about a lot in the :doc:`/tutorial` section, and you can always refer to the :doc:`/modules` and :doc:`/api/index` sections for help.
+For more details see :doc:`/tutorial` section, and you can always refer to the :doc:`/modules` and :doc:`/api/index` sections for help.

 Event-loop and entrypoint
 +++++++++++++++++++++++++